 As we finally bid each other goodbye at Tel Aviv’s Ben Gurion Airport, we left wishing we had a bit more time in the lovely country of Israel, amidst the warm hospitality of the Israeli people!
 We had formed bonds among the group that would last a lifetime, and we were all deeply satisfied at having moved the ball forward with respect to bringing three natural allies closer together in an area of their common and obvious strength – technological innovation and entrepreneurship.
 Indiaspora is looking forward to continuing our work on the “tech triangle” at other events in the US and India in the months ahead.

-Sanjeev Joshipura serves as Indiaspora’s Staff Director.
+Sanjeev Joshipura serves as Indiaspora’s Executive Director.
 He lives just outside Washington, DC.

 Indiaspora Israel Delegation

 Indiaspora would like to sincerely thank our partner organizations